personalscience/psm-quarto/downloads/Microbes to Watch.md

 You're likely to hear most about the genus level because it's the most detail that cheap sequencing technologies can get right -- most of the time.

 _Bifidobacterium_ is a key component of virtually all popular probiotic supplements, partly because it is so easy to manufacture, but also due to its proven association with sleep and other aspects of health.
-A six month picture of my levels shows some dramatic ups and downs (See #experimentSleep).
+A six month picture of my levels shows some dramatic ups and downs (See [Hacking Sleep](#sec-experimentSleep).

 ## Species